GUI/vault_env_secrets/README.md

 ## Example Usage

-This gem mostly defers to to [`consul-template`](https://github.com/hashicorp/consul-template), with the assumption that there will be a YAML output file that can be read in.
+This gem mostly defers to to [`gomplate`](https://gomplate.ca), with the assumption that there will be a JSON output file that can be read in.
 There are a variety of ways to use this, but as an example:

 1. Authenticate against Vault: